isiZulu.net Zulu-English dictionary

 Compound Expressions

-If you lookup a compound word or phrase like "big dog", "inja enkulu" or "asimbonanga", the dictionary engine will try to translate it as a whole.
-Note that these are literal translations that might be unsensical.
-It is up to you to choose a suitable translation.
+If you look up a simple phrase like "big dog" or "inja enkulu", the dictionary engine tries to translate it as a whole.
+Again, these are literal translations.

 The tilde (~)

-The tilde character (~) is used to save space.
-It represents the preceding keyword.
-For example, under "six" you will find "~ times: kasithupha" which means that "six times" means "kasithupha" in Zulu.
+The tilde (~) is used to save space.
+It stands for the current keyword.
+E.g., under "modern" it says "~ music: umculo wanamuhla" which means that "modern music" is "umculo wanamuhla" in Zulu.

 Abbreviations